krism4n5z/project_r4s/README.md

 * SlideItem- render one slide item
 * Left Arrow, right arrow- only for making next/back steps

+If you want to use transition to make changes between the slides animate please uncomment line 61 in Slide.js
 ## Available Scripts

 In the project directory, you can run: